 We as chicken keepers sometimes accidentally contribute to the risk.

-- Artificial Lighting: Keeping lights on all winter forces hens to lay year-round without a break, stressing their reproductive systems.
-A review published in JSciMed Central notes that egg peritonitis is more common in flocks exposed to too much artificial light at a young age.
-Interestingly, some poultry veterinarians report higher rates of egg peritonitis in northern climates during late spring when artificial lighting is discontinued and day length increases rapidly, potentially shocking the hen’s reproductive system.
-However, formal studies on this seasonal pattern are limited.
+Keeping lights on all winter forces hens to lay year-round without a break, stressing their reproductive systems.
+Research indicates that egg peritonitis is more common in flocks exposed to too much artificial light at a young age.

 The Role of Viral Diseases

-Certain viral infections can damage the reproductive tract, setting the stage for peritonitis.
-According to VCA Animal Hospitals, diseases like Marek’s disease virus and avian leukosis virus may affect the reproductive tract directly or cause immune deficiency that allows bacterial infection.
-If egg yolk peritonitis is caused by these viral diseases, the prognosis is usually poor, even with aggressive treatment.
-This is one reason why vaccinating chicks against Marek’s disease when possible is important – it prevents the reproductive complications that can lead to peritonitis later in life.
+If egg yolk peritonitis is caused by these viral diseases, the prognosis is usually poor even with aggressive treatment.
+This is one reason why vaccinating chicks against Marek’s disease when possible is important.
+It prevents the reproductive complications that can lead to peritonitis later in life.

 How Do You Diagnose Egg Peritonitis?
-(Veterinary Diagnosis)

 If you suspect peritonitis, a visit to an avian veterinarian is the best course of action.
 While it costs money, getting a clear answer helps you decide between treatment and humane euthanasia.

 Many owners ask “how do you diagnose egg peritonitis at home?”
 The answer is: you can’t definitively diagnose it without veterinary examination.
-While you can recognize symptoms that strongly suggest peritonitis, only veterinary diagnostic tests can confirm the presence of yolk material and bacterial infection in the coelomic cavity.
+While you can recognise symptoms that strongly suggest peritonitis, only veterinary diagnostic tests can confirm the presence of yolk material and bacterial infection in the coelomic cavity.

 Physical Examination